Philadelphia Visitors Center

 The Barnes Foundation

 Dr. Albert C. Barnes amassed one of the world's most important collections of post-impressionist and early modern paintings, including 181 paintings by Pierre-Auguste Renoir.
 In his home, Dr. Barnes arranged paintings, metalwork, sculpture and decorate arts of different periods, cultures, styles and genres in symmetrical wall "ensembles" based on continuity of light, line, color and space.
 The new museum recreates Barnes' striking rooms and ensembles just as they were in place at his death in 1951.
 Adult and family audio tours are included with admission or download the apps in advance from iTunes or Google Play.
-School programs, educator workshops, performances, lectures, and family programs are offered.
+School programs, educator workshops, performances, lectures, storytimes, children and family art programs are offered.
+See"Programs" online for schedule.

 Family Audio Tour, interactive audio game designed for ages 7-12, can be downloaded in advance from iTunes or Google Play.